-- Ability to analyze and review complex terms, processes, and documents, including professional service or commodity contracts.
+- Ability to analyze and review complex terms, processes, and documents.

-- Experience ensuring agreement compliance with organizational policies, governmental regulations, and funder requirements.
+- Experience ensuring compliance with organizational policies, governmental regulations, and funder requirements.

 - Strong written, verbal and interpersonal communication skills.
 Ability to manage relationships with broad and diverse constituencies.

 - Ability to use independent judgment and strategic thinking skills in solving problems.

 - Experience with budget review, and related analytical skills.

 - Demonstrated administrative abilities including strong attention to detail and organization.

 - Experience contributing to and/or revising business policies and procedures in response to changes in workflow and/or regulatory environments.